plzin/plzin.github.io/posts/perm-poly.md

 - Are all functions $\Z_n\rightarrow\Z_n$ in $\PF$, i.e. is every function representable by a polynomial?
 - Is every permutation representable by a polynomial?

-The answer two both questions is no in general.
+The answer to both questions is no in general.
 We will see that during proof of the characterization of binary permutation polynomials.
 Both are true if and only if $n$ is a prime number (or 1).
 The next question then is, how many functions are representable by polynomials.